matiasfrancia/roundingback/README.md

     ./extract_backbone.sh <pbo_instance_path>

-You can also pass a timeout and/or an optimal value for an instance if you already know it:
+You can also pass a timeout and/or an optimal value for an optimization instance if you already know it:

     ./extract_backbone.sh <pbo_instance_path> --opt <optimum_value> --timeout <time_in_seconds>